Panasonic Lumix S5 II Review

 Handling the Panasonic Lumix S5 II

-Buttons, dials, grip, card slot, and battery door all feel quite refined and operate with ease of a good quality feel.
-The grip has room for three fingers with a nice indent and the rubber has an assuring soft but not too soft feel which gives you an excellent grip on the camera.
+The buttons, dials, grip, card slot, and battery door all feel quite refined and operate with ease, indicating a good-quality feel.
+The grip has room for three fingers and a nice indent, and the rubber has an assuring soft but not too soft feel, giving you an excellent grip on the camera.

-I was worried that the 3.68M-Dot EVF would disappoint as the Sony A7 IV did but found it to be significantly better than the A7 IV.
-It may not rival the EVF of the Leica SL2-S or Fujifilm X-H2 but is certainly good, and good enough for manually focusing my adapted lenses.
+I was worried that the 3.68-M-dot EVF would disappoint like the Sony A7 IV, but I found it significantly better than the A7 IV.
+It may not rival the Leica SL2-S or Fujifilm X-H2 EVF, but it is good enough for manually focusing my adapted lenses.

-The eyepiece is nicely recessed from the body and the rubber ring around is solidly built with good firmness.
-I find this to be a good implementation and it reminds me of the Leica SL2-S and gives some space between the eye cup and the rear LCD eliminating nose rub on the LCD.
+The eyepiece is nicely recessed from the body, and the rubber ring around it is solidly built with good firmness.
+I find this to be a good implementation.
+It reminds me of the Leica SL2-S and gives some space between the eye cup and the rear LCD, eliminating nose rub on the LCD.

 The Panasonic Lumix S5 II shown with an adapted Voigtländer Ultron 75mm f/1.9 MC